 Turning off the Vigilant Brain

 Before we can experience a great orgasm, we need to turn off our vigilance centre in the amygdala (in our brain).
 Stress can tell our amygdala that we are in emergency, initiating its obsessive warning, “There’s a problem.
 There’s a problem.
 You can’t relax until you have solved the problem!”
-Even though there are few life threatening problems we have wired our brains to react to day-to-day stuff.
+Even though there are few life threatening issues in our daily lives we have wired our brains to react to normal day-to-day responsibilities as if they are dangerous.
 Living in constant vigilance results in emotional and physical disconnection, and eventually burnout.
 Meditation has been found to lower the vigilance centre, but interestingly so has the experience of deeply surrendered orgasm.

 Just as much as our emotional story can influence our sexual expression, our sexual connection can also impact our emotional lives.
 “Connectivity is so important for women.
 Female orgasm roots our fundamental capacity for connection.” says Daedone.
 The ‘mars and venus’ story illustrates how men need sex to feel connection, where women need connection to feel like sex.